Red Sky: Nova Scotia’s Appellation Cider

 A small, inviting space packed with shelves of specialty grocery items, produce, a window of sweet and savoury pastries, and an espresso machine are what greet you upon arrival.
 Usually either Sonny Adamski or Emma Strubank, the co-owners, are milling about making drinks or baking.
 As you look through the ‘fridges’ you will find their to-go sandwiches, or salads, and small batch imaginative ice cream and sorbet flavors like miso brown butter or strawberry rhubarb.
 The laminated pastries, filled with jam or fruit or egg, are coveted.
 The coffee is a warm hug, with every detail thought out – from the filtered water they use to the small batch coffee roasters they carry.
 Visit if you want a delicious cup and maybe even some beans for home.

-Although it has only been open a few years, this small take-out pizza joint has become one of the city’s favourites, with pies that are exceptional but not fancy.
+This small take-out pizza joint has become one of the city’s favourites, with pies that are exceptional but not fancy.
 They make a New York style pizza with a thin base but bubbly charred crust.
 Pies are available in 18 inch or large slices.
 Their menu is small, with 5 different pies to choose from, but you can build your own as well.
 Sometimes a more adventurous ‘pizza of the week’ feature will appear, like a donair pizza or Hawaiian pizza, but the classics are the winners like ‘the boss’ – their version of a works pizza.

 This is the spot to go in HRM if you want an exceptionally prepared cocktail, on par with something you’d get in New York or London.
 You can be at ease with your favourite cocktail or let the servers and bartenders guide you into a new experience of flavour and texture, accompanied by a few salty snacks or a small sweet thing while you’re at it.
 The atmosphere is dim, the space is long and narrow, a dark stained wood bar speckled with crystal spirit bottles runs along the left side wall and tables with velvety booths fill the rest of the room.

 On weekend mornings, at opening, a considerable lineup can be seen outside the bakery; people waiting to get inside to see if their favourite loaf of bread, baguette or doughnut flavour is still on the shelves.
-A few tables can be found inside and on their patio for those interested in staying for a croissant and coffee or one of their sandwiches like smoked salmon on a milk bun or a jambon Parisien on a baguette.
+A few tables can be found inside and on their patio for those interested in staying for a croissant and coffee or one of their sandwiches like smoked salmon on a milk bun or a jambon Parisian on a baguette.

-This corner bar in the heart of Halifax’s downtown has been making wine fun and approachable for 10 years.
+This corner bar in the heart of Halifax’s downtown has been making wine fun and approachable for over 10 years.
 The servers here are more than that – they are also facilitators who’ll help you find what you might like best.
 Or if you care to ask a question or two, they freely offer up stories, pairings and facts about the juice in your glass.
 The jazz, Latin music, lo-fi beats and folks that often play are a mellow soundtrack to the thoughtful conversations between friends happening between bites of wine-friendly food from their small but focused locally driven menu.

 This coffee shop has but a few seats and the same barista, who also happens to be the owner, works there every day they are open.
 Kay Kim remembers all his regular customers by name and often by order.
 One of the best cappuccinos in the city is served here and the latte art is something to be admired.
 If you get your coffee to stay, it’ll be served in an artful insulated cup on a tray that makes the whole experience special and thoughtful.